ysun98/Contributions/CONTRIBUTING.md

 ## What to Expect

+* A new package is iniitally lavelled as '1. awaiting moderation'.
-* A _Bioconductor_ team member will take a very brief look at your package, to ensure that it is intended for _Bioconductor_.
+  A _Bioconductor_ team member will take a very brief look at your package, to ensure that it is intended for _Bioconductor_.
+Appropriate packages will be re-labelled '2. review in progress'.

 * The package will be submitted to the _Bioconductor_ build system.
 The system will check out your package from GitHub.
 It will